 - Non-12-step support groups like SMART Recovery

-Support groups provide you with the community connection and accountability to sustain recovery.13 Twelve-step fellowships can be found all over the world and online, making them widely accessible and cost-effective.
+Support groups provide you with the community connection and accountability to sustain recovery.13 Fellowships based on the 12 Steps are free to join and located all over the world and online, making them widely accessible.

-If you are unsure of how to pay for treatment or need help locating the right program for Percocet addiction, feel free to give our support team a call at 800-934-1582(Who Answers?) .
+If you’re unsure of how to pay for treatment or need help locating the right program for Percocet addiction, feel free to give our support team a call at 800-934-1582(Sponsored) .
 Our caring staff is dedicated to helping you every step of the way.

 Resources